La Fonderie, Brussels Museum of Industry and Labour

-La Fonderie, Brussels Museum of Industry and Labour (La Fonderie, Musée bruxellois des industries et du travail; La Fonderie, Brussels museum voor industrie en arbeid) is a museum of industrial history in Brussels, Belgium.
-It collects objects, documents and oral history on the city's industrial past and visualises the working history of Brussels.
-It is managed as a nonprofit organisation focusing on analysing and exhibiting the economic and social history of the Brussels region.
-It publishes a magazine, organises guided tours and provides educational activities.
+La Fonderie, Brussels Museum of Industry and Labour (La Fonderie, Musée bruxellois des Industries et du Travail; La Fonderie, Brussels Museum voor Industrie en Arbeid) is a museum of industrial history in Brussels, Belgium.
+It collects objects, documents and oral history on the city's industrial past, and showcases the working history of Brussels.
+It is managed as a non-profit organisation, focusing on analysing and exhibiting the economic and social history of the Brussels Region.
+It publishes a magazine, organises guided tours, and provides educational activities.
 La Fonderie also houses a documentation centre open to the public.

 The museum is located at 27, rue Ransfort/Ransfortstraat in Molenbeek-Saint-Jean, on the site of the former foundry of the Compagnie des Bronzes de Bruxelles (1854–1979), close to the Brussels–Charleroi Canal.
-This site is served by Comte de Flandre/Graaf van Vlaanderen metro station on line 5 of the Brussels Metro.

 Exhibits

-The museum presents four key industry sectors that have created or transformed products made in Brussels: the metal industry, woodworking, textile manufacturing and food processing.
+The museum presents four key industry sectors that have created or transformed products made in Brussels: the metal industry, woodworking, textile manufacturing, and food processing.
 Each module includes two showcase machines that represent the technology and the companies that made and used them, as well as the working conditions.
-The exhibits are mainly from the museum's own collections, but also from those of partner institutions and private collectors.
-The permanent exhibition is, since 2001, in the 300 sqm lathe room of the former Compagnie des Bronzes.
-Temporary exhibitions are shown in the top floor of the museum and additional exhibits of various industry sectors are planned to be shown in coming years.
+The exhibits are drawn mainly from the museum's own collections, but also from those of partner institutions and private collectors.
+Since 2001, the permanent exhibition has been housed in the 300 sqm lathe room of the former Compagnie des Bronzes.
+Temporary exhibitions are shown on the top floor of the museum, and additional exhibits of various industry sectors are planned for the coming years.

-La Fonderie supplements the exhibitions of the major museums in Brussels.
-The bilingual French and Dutch exhibition addresses those interested in sociology and technology as well as local history.
-An English manual is available, which includes translations of the captions of the exhibits.
+La Fonderie supplements the exhibitions of Brussels' major museums.
+The bilingual French and Dutch exhibition is aimed at anyone interested in sociology, technology, as well as local history.
+An English manual is available, which includes translations of the exhibits' captions.